isomerpages/pa-cdcnw/_cohesion/July 2024/Skillsfuture Advice @ North West.md

 </div>

 <div style="padding: 20px 0px;">
 <p style="font-size: 16px; line-height: 26px; text-align: justify;">Feeling stuck in your career and unsure what to do next?
-We’ve curated a list of free resources to help you achieve career resilience.
+We?™ve curated a list of free resources to help you achieve career resilience.
 Check them out here!
 </p>
 </div>